-COFA 1012 Studio Art 3D S1 or S2 L2 C6
+COFA 1012 Studio Art 3D S1 HPW2 C7

 Prerequisite: History and Theory of the Visual Arts 1 & 2.

 This subject examines critically western art and culture from Greek society to the 18th century.
 Thematically based, it explores the different ways in which the art of this period may be approached.
 Issues such as iconography and iconology, patronage, viewing publics, classicism, and gender are investigated in the light of recent scholarship.
 Questions of style and periodization are constantly scrutinized.